HOW AND WHERE TO BUY BIKES ONLINE

 As with bib shorts or a jersey made in your size by different apparel companies, some will fit you well and others won’t fit you at all.
 Likewise, bikes with the same size from different brands, be it the top tube length or a small, medium, large, etc. size designation, will not fit the same.

 Once you know your stack and reach, you can come up with a list of bikes that are likely to fit you.

-I’ll offer some suggestions here but since I don’t review bikes (so many bikes, so little time), my list of bikes to consider is based on researching the model year 2020 enthusiast-level bikes from 17 of the brands that are available in the wide range of geographies where In The Know Cycling readers come from.
-If a brand makes a limited number of bikes or is sold in only one or two countries, it’s not likely its on the list.
+I’ll offer some suggestions here but since I don’t review bikes (so many bikes, so little time), my list of bikes to consider is based on researching current model year enthusiast-level bikes from brands that are available in the wide range of geographies where In The Know Cycling readers come from.
+If a brand makes a limited number of bikes or is sold in only one region of the world or just a few countries, it’s not likely its on the list.

-By enthusiast-level bikes, I’m referring to those that typically sell for 2500 dollars/pounds/euros and up, have at least a tier 2 groupset (Shimano Ultegra, SRAM Force, Campagnolo Chorus) and a carbon frame.
+By enthusiast-level bikes, I’m referring to those that typically sell for at least 2500 dollars/pounds/euros and often much more, have at least a tier 2 groupset (Shimano Ultegra, SRAM Force, Campagnolo Chorus) and a carbon frame.

 There are some bikes that are tier 3 (Shimano 105) and alloy frame (notably the Cannondale CAAD13) but those are exceptions.
 Nothing wrong with either the groupset or the frame material (or steel or titanium), you just don’t see many bikes sold by these brands to enthusiasts.

 Enthusiast-level bikes either have mechanical and electronic groupsets in 11 (Shimano) or 12 (SRAM, Campagnolo) speeds.
 Most come with Shimano mechanical or Di2 groupsets though SRAM’s AXS electronic groupset is available in many of the higher-end bikes.

 Sadly, most still have stock wheels that enthusiasts will want to replace with better ones.